 Although Medicare and Government initiatives offer rebatable services for the mentally unwell, there are also private health care providers, community groups and organisations and non-for-profit organisations that can help you on the road to being mentally healthy.

-If you or someone you know is suffering from mental unwellness or illness please contact us or Accessline on 1800 011 511.
+If you or someone you know is suffering from mental unwellness or illness please contact us to speak to your doctor or Accessline on 1800 011 511.

 Dr. Glasson is available for counselling sessions.
 She is a registered Focused Psychological Strategies (FPS) provider, meaning that she can use a range of allied health professional, approved evidence-based strategies to assess mental health disorders and provide the best treatment or management plan to you.
 The FPS service requires the patient to attend an appointment with the FPS service provider, for usually around 50 minutes.
 Medicare rebates allow for 10 sessions per calendar year upon evidence of a referral.